analogdevicesinc/ToF/tools/misc/README.md

 # Raw File Parser Example

 ### Overview
-This example takes raw file as an input and extracts the depth absolute brightness and point cloud data. depth frame and AB frame are  saved as `.png` while point cloud data is saved as `.ply` An `.mp4` file is also generated showing  both AB and depth frames. metadata is saved as a text file.
+This example takes raw file as an input and extracts the depth, absolute brightness confidence and point cloud data. depth frame, AB frame and confidence frame(if qmp mode) are  saved as `.png` while point cloud data is saved as `.ply` An `.mp4` file is also generated showing  both AB and depth frames. metadata is saved as a text file.